 - Ovaries and Testes

 All of these glands produce hormones to regulate various processes in the body.
-When a hormonal imbalance occurs the body goes a bit haywire and many symptoms can occur.
+When a hormonal imbalance occurs, many symptoms can occur.
 A hormonal imbalance can be caused by genetics or exposure to pesticides, lead, phthalates (a component of plastic), or other chemicals.

 The thyroid gland in particular, plays a vital role in regulating metabolism.
 If not for thyroid hormones, your cells wouldn’t be able to turn oxygen and food into energy.